ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2023-08-16-llm-tagalog.md

 ---

 <span class="firstcharacter">A</span> few weeks ago, I saw an [interesting blog post](https://stories.thinkingmachin.es/llm-customer-sentiment-analysis/) from Thinking Machines where they ran Filipino tweets on GPT-4 for a sentiment analysis task.
+Their prompt was simple: they simply asked *"what is the sentiment of this tweet?"*
 They obtained a weighted F1-score of 76%&mdash; pretty decent for a straightforward zero-shot approach.
-This inspired me to see the full picture of LLM performance on Tagalog, hence this blog post.
+This inspired me to see the full picture of LLM performance on Tagalog, hence these experiments.

-In this work, I will check how these decoder-only autoregressive models fare (using zero-shot generalization) against finetuning an encoder-only model for a low-resource language.
+In this blog post, I will test how these large language models (LLMs) fare against standard finetuning techniques in Tagalog.
-I will be comparing them to the named entity recognition (NER) and text categorization benchmarks in my [calamanCy project](/projects/2023/08/07/calamancy/).
-As a refresher, here are the datasets:
+I will be benchmarking them to the named entity recognition (NER) and text categorization datasets from the [calamanCy project](/projects/2023/08/07/calamancy/).

+As a refresher, the table below shows the datasets.
+Notice that I didn't include the Universal Dependencies (UD) treebanks.
+The main reason is that querying from third-party APIs is getting too costly so I have to make compromise on the scope:

 | Dataset                                                     | Task / Labels                                                           | Description                                                                                                                       |
 |-------------------------------------------------------------|-------------------------------------------------------------------------|-----------------------------------------------------------------------------------------------------------------------------------|